LukaLominadze/NigoziEngine/README.md

 The engine primarly supports Windows.

 ## Getting Started
-Visual Studio 2020 (and above) is recommended, but you are free to try other applications to build the project.
+Visual Studio 2020 (and above) is recommended.

 <ins>**1.
 Downloading the repository:**</ins>